ibexa/documentation-user/docs/organizing_the_content.md

 ## Links

-In your site you can link to external websites by placing links inside rich text, or by using a URL Field.
+In your site you can link to external websites by placing links inside rich text, or by using the URL Field.
 You can manage the links using the Link manager available under Content.

 ![Link manager](img/link_manager.png)